thomasthaddeus/cityuseattle.github.io/docs/tools/ubuntu.md

 The file will be more than 3 GB which will take a while to download.
 You can download it to the `~/Downloads` folder or anywhere you know.
 We will use it later.

-### Open your VirtualBox in your machine.
+### Open your VirtualBox in your machine

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_homepage.png)

 ### Click the "New" button, and choose to install Ubuntu

-- Input your Ubuntu OS name
+* Input your Ubuntu OS name

-- Choose the Linux Type
+* Choose the Linux Type

-- Choose the Ubuntu_64 version
+* Choose the Ubuntu_64 version

 ![Ubuntu_new_1](/assets/images/ubuntu/ubuntu_new_1.png)

 Then, click "Continue".

 ### Choose Memory Size

 The memory size will influence the performance of your Ubuntu.
 You can just use the recommended memory size - there's no need to change it.

 ![Ubuntu_new_2](/assets/images/ubuntu/ubuntu_new_2.png)